heremaps/here-data-sdk-cpp/docs/create-platform-client-settings.md

 # Create platform client settings

+The `OlpClientSettings` class pulls together all the settings for customization of the client library behavior.
 You need to create the `OlpClientSettings` object to get catalog and partition metadata, retrieve versioned, volatile, and stream layer data, and publish data to the HERE platform.

 **To create `OlpClientSettings` object:**